gbacco5/femm33/README.md

 ### I had a problem during the analysis

-Try to look at '3F/log/analysis_date_time.log' and see where it stops.
+Try to look at '3F/log/analysis_date_time.log' and see where it stopped.
 Then have a look at '3F/temp.fem' to see the last motor analysed.